Detecting the genuine multipartite two-way steerability with linear steering inequalities: applications

 \section{applications}

 In the section above, we have developed a protocol for detecting GMST with LSIs.
-In this section, some explicit examples will be provided to show how to construct a multipartite LSI from a given operator.
+In this section, some explicit examples will be provided for constructing the multipartite LSI from a given operator.